University Fact Sheet

-Point Park University is accredited by the Middle States Commission on Higher Education, 3624 Market St., Philadelphia, Pa., 19104, 267-284-5000, and complies with all regulations of the Pennsylvania Department of Education.
-The University’s specialized program accreditations are listed below:
+Point Park University is accredited by the Middle States Commission on Higher Education, and complies with all regulations of the Pennsylvania Department of Education.
+The University's specialized program accreditations are listed below:

-- Programs leading to a Master of Business Administration degree, to a Bachelor of Science Post-Baccalaureate degree in Accounting, Business Management and Human Resource Management, to a Bachelor of Science degree in Accounting, Business Management, Business, Economics and Finance, Human Resource Management, Information Technology and Management (accelerated) and Sports, Arts and Entertainment Management, to a Bachelor of Science Capstone in Human Resource Management with concentrations in compliance/legal or strategic planning/management, to a Bachelor of Science Capstone in Management Services, to an Associate in Science degree in Accounting and Business Management are accredited by the International Assembly of Collegiate Business Education located at 11374 Strang Line Road in Lenexa, Kan.
+- Programs leading to a Master of Business Administration degree; a Bachelor of Science Post-Baccalaureate degree in Accounting, Business Management and Human Resource Management; a Bachelor of Science degree in Accounting, Business Management, Business, Economics and Finance, Human Resource Management, Information Technology & Management, and Sports, Arts and Entertainment Management; a Bachelor of Science Capstone in Human Resource Management with concentrations in compliance/legal or strategic planning/management; a Bachelor of Science Capstone in Management Services are accredited by the International Assembly of Collegiate Business Education (IACBE) located at 11261 Strang Line Road in Lenexa, Kansas, USA.

-- Programs leading to a Bachelor of Arts and Bachelor of Fine Arts in Dance and to the Bachelor of Arts in Dance Pedagogy are accredited by the National Association of Schools of Dance.
+- Programs leading to a Bachelor of Arts and Bachelor of Fine Arts in Dance and to a Bachelor of Arts in Dance Pedagogy are accredited by the National Association of Schools of Dance (NASD).

 - Programs leading to certification in all education programs are approved by the Pennsylvania Department of Education.